jundalisay/sp/content/en/research/indian/gospel/chapter-18c.md

 Monday, December 31, 1883

-At 4PM. the Master was sitting in his room with M., Rākhāl, Lātu, Harish, and other devotees.
+At 4PM. the Master was sitting in his room with M., Rakhal, Lātu, Harish, and other devotees.

 Addressing M. and Balarām, the Master said: "Haladhāri followed the path of knowledge.